With Detox & Treatment

 Call (855) 615-2269 for 24/7 help with detox and treatment.

 Lahey Health Behavioral Services Tewksbury Treatment Center is a drug and alcohol detox center in Middlesex County, MA, located at 365 East Street, Saunders Building D-1, in the 01876 zip code.
-Lahey Health Behavioral Services Tewksbury Treatment Center provides benzodiazepines detox, alcohol detox and opioid detox.
+Lahey Health Behavioral Services Tewksbury Treatment Center provides alcohol detox, benzodiazepines detox and opioid detox.
 Lahey Health Behavioral Services Tewksbury Treatment Center also offers hospital inpatient treatment and hospital inpatient detoxification.

-North Charles Institute For The Addictions is an alcohol and drug detox center in Middlesex County, MA, located at 54 Washburn Avenue, in the 02140 zip code.
+North Charles Institute For The Addictions is an alcohol and drug treatment center in Middlesex County, MA, located at 54 Washburn Avenue, in the 02140 zip code.
 North Charles Institute For The Addictions provides opioid detox.
-North Charles Institute For The Addictions also provides outpatient methadone/suboxone treatment, regular outpatient treatment and general outpatient treatment.
-North Charles Institute For The Addictions can accommodate people with dual diagnosis treatment, adult women and adult men and also offers brief intervention, substance use counseling and contingency management/motivational incentives.
+North Charles Institute For The Addictions also offers outpatient methadone/suboxone treatment, outpatient detoxification and regular outpatient treatment.
+North Charles Institute For The Addictions accommodates adult men, people with dual diagnosis treatment and adult women and also offers anger management, contingency management/motivational incentives and brief intervention.

 Veterans Mh And Addiction Programs vmhap is a drug and alcohol detox center in Middlesex County, MA, located at 200 Springs Road, Building 6-t, Basement Floor, in the 01730 zip code.
-Veterans Mh And Addiction Programs vmhap provides opioid detox, cocaine detox and meth detox.
-Veterans Mh And Addiction Programs vmhap also offers short term inpatient treatment, regular outpatient treatment and inpatient detoxification.
-Veterans Mh And Addiction Programs vmhap accommodates people with dual diagnosis treatment, seniors and judicial clients and also offers cognitive behavioral therapy, substance use counseling and brief intervention.
+Veterans Mh And Addiction Programs vmhap provides meth detox, cocaine detox and benzodiazepines detox.
+Veterans Mh And Addiction Programs vmhap also offers outpatient methadone/suboxone treatment, general outpatient treatment and outpatient day treatment.
+Veterans Mh And Addiction Programs vmhap can accommodate people with co-occurring substance use and pain, adult women and LGBT and also offers substance use counseling, anger management and trauma-related counseling.

 Common signs of alcohol withdrawal include anxiety, nausea, sweating, and tremors.
 It's essential to seek medical assistance when experiencing severe withdrawal symptoms to ensure a safe detox process.